harsath/Asynchronous-HTTP-Framework-CPP/readme.md

 	- [] POST support for SSL server
 	- [] Logging support
 	- [] JSON REST API support via decoupled SSL HTTP server implementation

+sidenote: You might see the name "sapi01" on some files, Its just my another github account.
+It is me ;)